microsoft/azure-maven-plugins/docs/web-app-samples.md

 - Web App on Linux
 - Use Java 8
 - Use JAR to deploy an executable jar file to `/site/wwwroot/` directory in your Web App server
-- Add Application Settings to your Web App

    ```xml
    <project>